Bradley E. Bernstein, MD, PhD

 DF/HCC Program AffiliationCancer Genetics

-Associate Professor of Pathology at Harvard Medical School, an Early Career Scientist at Howard Hughes Medical Institute and an Associate Member at the Broad Institute.
+Professor of Pathology at Harvard Medical School, Early Career Scientist at Howard Hughes Medical Institute and Senior Associate Member at the Broad Institute.
 Laboratory in the Richard B. Simches Research Building at Massachusetts General Hospital, part of Experimental Pathology and the Center of Systems Biology with research focused on chromatin and epigenetic regulation in normal and malignant stem cells.
-The laboratory applies high-throughput sequencing-based technologies to characterize chromatin structure and DNA methylation genome-wide in human and mouse cells.
-In addition to advancing technology and providing unprecedented global views of mammalian chromatin, this work has led to an appreciation of the role of large-scale chromatin structures, or ‘domains’, in regulating developmental genes.
+The laboratory applies high-throughput genomic technologies to study the role of chromatin in the regulation of cell fates, functional phenotypes and drug sensitivity.
+The group has introduced new technologies for mapping chromatin structure genome-wide and for locus-specific editing of chromatin modifications.
+Notable biological findings include the identification of alternative types of large-scale chromatin structures, or ‘domains’, that maintain gene activity, gene repression or gene potential under specific cellular contexts.
 For example, in differentiated cells, chromatin domains marked by either ‘active’ or ‘repressive’ histone modifications maintain expression or repression of key developmental genes.
-However, in pluripotent ES cells, chromatin domains enriched for both active and repressive modifications repress developmental genes while maintaining their potential for subsequent activation.
-Current projects in the lab are focused on these 'bivalent' domains with the goals of understanding their initial establishment, their higher-order structure, and their roles in ES cell pluripotency and epigenetic regulation of development.
-Similar approaches are also being used to characterize chromatin modifications in adult stem cells and cancer models.
-In particular, recent work has shed light on the epigenetic and transcriptional regulatory networks in Wilms tumor and Glioblastoma.
+However, in pluripotent ES cells, ‘bivalent’ domains enriched for both active and repressive modifications keep developmental genes poised for subsequent activation.
+Current projects in the lab are focused on understanding the structures, functions and mechanisms of bivalent' domains and other chromatin states in developing stem cells.
+Towards this end we are deploying new technologies for profiling chromatin at single molecule and single cell resolution, and for global and locus-specific perturbation of chromatin structure.
+Analogous approaches are now being applied to characterize aberrant chromatin states and regulatory circuits that underlie malignant phenotypes and drug resistance in tumor models, including glioblastoma, leukemia and other cancers.

 View All Publications